huggingface/blog/deploy-with-openvino.md

 # Optimize and deploy models with Optimum-Intel and OpenVINO GenAI

-Deploying Transformer models at the edge or client-side requires careful consideration of performance and compatibility.
+Deploying Transformers models at the edge or client-side requires careful consideration of performance and compatibility.
 Python, though powerful, is not always ideal for such deployments, especially in environments dominated by C++.
 This blog will guide you through optimizing and deploying Hugging Face Transformer models using Optimum-Intel and OpenVINO™ GenAI, ensuring efficient AI inference with minimal dependencies.

 ## Table of Contents
 1. Why Use OpenVINO™ for Edge Deployment